Eno-Gerguri/OCR-GCSE-Programming-Project-Task-1/README.md

 The point of this project is to practise my basic python skills with a task from the OCR computer science programming projects from June 2019 to 2020.

-This is my first ever python project.
+This is my first ever python project so I will be using this project as an opportunity to see what I have done wrong afterwards to improve on in the future.

 ## Table of Contents